castle-games/documentation/Tutorials/Make Your First Castle Game.md

 ### Code editor

 Currently, games for Castle are made using the [Lua](https://www.lua.org/start.html) programming language.
 To write Lua code, you will need a code editor.
 The Castle team recommends [VS Code](https://code.visualstudio.com/) with the [vscode-lua](https://marketplace.visualstudio.com/items?itemName=trixnz.vscode-lua) extension.
 If you're already familiar with a code editor that supports Lua, you could continue using it.
 Vim, Notepad++, Sublime Text, Emacs are all popular code editors that have Lua support.
 In some cases these editors may need a plugin or some additional setup to enable syntax highlighting for Lua.
+See our [Community Links](/documentation/reference/community-reference-links) for more information on code editors.

 ### Image editor (optional)